eezzy2k3/assignment2/readme.md

 Passwords must not be less than 6 characters
 Emails must be in the correct email format
 All User fields are required
+- A user can only modify/delete the product they created
 - complete cart functionality

-- Implement A Login System for Users
+- Implemented Login System for Users
-- Handled Validations with the JOI
+- Handled Validations with JOI

 - Used the MVC design pattern.
-I